-David is a prolific inventor, listed on more than 280 issued or published US patents.
-David’s most notable patents are cited over 37,500 times by the USPTO and leading global technology companies including Microsoft, IBM, Digimarc, and Sony.
-His most frequently referenced patent is the Big Book patent, a pioneering application in digital rights management that has been cited over 4,000 times.
+David is a well-known and prolific inventor, listed on more than 280 issued or published US patents.
+David’s most notable patents are cited over 37,500 times by the USPTO and leading global technology companies including Apple, Google, Facebook, Intel, Samsung, JP Morgan, Microsoft, IBM, Digimarc, and Sony.
+His most frequently referenced patent is the "Big Book" patent, a pioneering application in digital rights management that has been cited over 4,000 times.

 David has been granted patents for his contributions in the fields of computer science, communication theory, digital rights management, secure distributed computing and social communications.
 His patent expertise includes all phases of portfolio prosecution, licensing, litigation and partnering.
 See a full list of David's patents.

-David is the most frequently named inventor on the Intertrust patent portfolio, named on more than 200 patents.
-Intertrust’s portfolio is licensed to companies that create PC’s, TV’s, phones and other secure devices and services.
-Licensee’s include Adobe Systems, Apple Inc, the BBC, Fujitsu, HTC, LG, Microsoft, Motorola, Nokia, Panasonic, Pantech, Phillips, Pioneer, Samsung, Sony, Telecom Italia, Telefonia, and Vodaphone.
+David is the most frequently named inventor in the InterTrust patent portfolio, named on more than 200 patents.
+InterTrust’s portfolio is licensed to companies that create PC’s, TV’s, phones and other secure devices and services.
+Licensee’s include Adobe Systems, Apple, the BBC, Fujitsu, HTC, LG, Microsoft, Motorola, Nokia, Panasonic, Pantech, Phillips, Pioneer, Samsung, Sony, Telecom Italia, Telefonia, and Vodaphone.

-Intertrust v Microsoft
+InterTrust v Microsoft

-In 2003, David was a witness in the landmark Intertrust v Microsoft litigation; he is named on all key patents involved in the suit and served as Chief Technology Officer during the relevant inventive period.
+In 2003, David was a witness in the landmark InterTrust v Microsoft litigation; he is named on all key patents involved in the suit and served as Chief Technology Officer during the relevant inventive period.
 In 2004, Intertrust won a $440 million settlement against Microsoft.

-Intertrust v Apple
+InterTrust v Apple

 Apple’s iPhone and iPad are the most successful implementations of the Intertrust architecture to date.
 In 2013, Intertrust sued Apple for patent infringement.
 The case was settled in 2014.

 David founded Sococo in 2007 with co-founders Ken Colgan and Paul Brody.
-During his tenure as Chairman and CEO, Sococo raised over $25 million in private financing and expanded business operations from North American to Asia and Europe.
+During his tenure as Chairman and CEO, Sococo raised over $25 million in private financing and expanded business operations from North America to Asia and Europe.
 Sococo’s Team Space business communication product was the go-to-market vehicle for the company’s patented social communications technology.
 The technologies were based on advances in communication theory that were published in the Sococo portfolio; David is named on more than 80 patents in the portfolio.

-David has been recognized for his contributions in communication theory by multiple technology industry organizations
+David has been recognized for his contributions in communication theory by multiple technology industry organizations:

 The company has amassed the world’s largest music catalog for social media.
 Licensee’s include YouTube, Vimeo, Shutterstock, Animoto, Amazon Studios, Kaiser Permanente and Google.
 David invested in Rumblefish through DVW Capital at the seed stage and served on the board of directors as an advisor from June of 2000 to May of 2011.